 Immunology in the news

-The Home Office has published its annual statistics on the numbers of animals used in research in the UK in 2018.
+The Home Office has published its annual statistics on the number of animals used in UK research for 2019.